jsutch/wifu/readme.md

 - seen_first_time [TEXT] - Date/time when the client was first seen probing for this network.
 - seen_last_time [TEXT] - Date/time when the client was last seen probing for this network.
 - number_of_times_seen [TEXT] - The total number of times the client has been seen probing for this network.

+#### upgraded to use python3 - 2021 - Jeff Sutch - Collett Park Networks